Folks, it’s time.

-Now, now.
-We all do paid ads, no need to be embarrassed.
+We all do paid ads; no need to be embarrassed.

-Use Black Friday to your advantage and the paid ads will pay off.
+The bottom line is, use Black Friday to your advantage, and the paid ads will pay off.

 You will get the most out of your Black Friday if you are using Google Adwords or Facebook Ads.

-Of course, the black Friday & Black Friday keywords are very competitive (duh 😉), so although your CPC will be high, the quality score might not be as good as you were expecting.
+Of course, Black Friday keywords are very competitive (duh 😉), so although your CPC will be high, the quality score might not be as good as you were expecting.

-Just get in that SEO mindset and go crazy.
+Just get in that SEM mindset and go crazy.

 It wouldn’t hurt to poke those cold leads again with your great offer.

 Prepare a Black Friday email list and show no mercy.
 Even better if you can get an influential persona on your email list and get their attention.

 Then there is the timing factor.